In this latest blog post, we’re going to cover opening a US bank account as a Canadian.

 Allen Chao and myself both received the $25 bonus for opening an account with Banner Bank during the promotional period which is a pretty sweet deal.

 Opening a US bank account is one of the easiest part of getting American credit cards.
-If you follow the first method, then you can transfer your money from your Canadian RBC or TD account to your American account in order to pay your balance.
+If you follow the first method, then you can transfer your money from your Canadian RBC, TD, or CIBC account to your American account in order to pay your credit card balance.

 If you follow the second method, you’ll probably just have to drive to the border and deposit cash manually in order to pay off your US credit card balance.